 Hate speech and fear drive these kinds of politicians and eventually the citizenry to cave into being surveilled, losing their independent thinking, their lives, and their childrens' lives to violence, poverty and/or wars (either revolutions or wars with other nations, sometimes both at the same time).

-Hate speech and shaming can also have a powerful effect on families: giving up their own children to fight and to be killed for narcissistic dictators for their so-called glory and terrible legacy that only other up-and-coming dictators will appreciate and look to.
+Hate speech and shaming can also have a powerful effect on families: giving up their own children to fight and to be killed for narcissistic dictators in wars.
+Narcissistic dictators seem to need people to die in wars for them, for their so-called glory and terrible legacy that only another up-and-coming dictator would appreciate and want to emulate.

 Third most important: Arrogance and Entitlement.